-Note: If you have never sewn a flat felled seam, grab some scraps of fabric and practice before attempting it on your intended item.
+If you've never sewn a flat felled seam, grab some scraps of fabric and practice before attempting it on your intended item.
 Practicing will allow you to understand each step and gain the confidence to make a professional-looking flat felled seam.

-Start by Sewing the Seam on the Right Side of the Fabric
+Sew the Seam on the Right Side of the Fabric

 Thoroughly press the seam the same way it was sewn to set the stitching on the fabric.

 Trim the Back Seam Allowance

-- Trim the back seam allowance in half, cutting neatly and as straight as possible.
-Sharp scissors are a must so that you have a smooth edge and aren't fighting fraying threads as you create the seam.
+Find the front and back of the item.
+Trim the back seam allowance in half, cutting neatly and as straight as possible.
+Sharp scissors are a must, so you have a smooth edge and aren't fighting fraying threads as you create the seam.

-Enclosing the Seam Allowance
+Enclose the Seam Allowance

-Sewing Down the Enclosed Seam Allowance
+Sew Down the Enclosed Seam Allowance

 When you sew the final step, you will want the stitching to be parallel to the original seam line and not to go off the folded edge.
 This final stitching will enclose the seam allowances, so fraying is not possible and the finished seam is strong.